DogepartyXDP/Documentation/Installation/federated_node.md

 To check the status of the containers, run:
 ```
-fednode ps
+dogenode ps
 ```

 **Modifying configurations**

-Configuration files for the `bitcoin`, `counterparty` and `counterblock` services are stored under `federatednode/config/` and may be freely edited.
+Configuration files for the `bitcoin`, `dogeparty` and `dogeblock` services are stored under `federatednode/config/` and may be freely edited.
 The various locations are as follows:

 * `bitcoin`: See `federatednode/config/bitcoin/bitcoin.conf`
 * `bitcoin-testnet`: See `federatednode/config/bitcoin/bitcoin.testnet.conf`
-* `counterparty`: See `federatednode/config/counterparty/server.conf`
+* `dogeparty`: See `federatednode/config/dogeparty/server.conf`
-* `counterparty-testnet`: See `federatednode/config/counterparty/server.testnet.conf`
+* `dogeparty-testnet`: See `federatednode/config/dogeparty/server.testnet.conf`
-* `counterblock`: See `federatednode/config/counterblock/server.conf`
+* `dogeblock`: See `federatednode/config/dogeblock/server.conf`
-* `counterblock-testnet`: See `federatednode/config/counterblock/server.testnet.conf`
+* `dogeblock-testnet`: See `federatednode/config/dogeblock/server.testnet.conf`
 * `redis`: shared service used for both mainnet and testnet
 * `mongodb`: shared service used for both mainnet and testnet

 Remember: once done editing a configuration file, you must `restart` the corresponding service.
 Also, please don't change port or usernames/passwords if the configuration files unless you know what you are doing (as the services are coded to work together smoothly with specific values).

-For example, a user with base setup (Bitcoin Core & Counterparty Server) could make Counterparty use existing Bitcoin Core by changing configuration files found under federatednode/config/counterparty/ (`backend-connect` in Counterparty server configuration files and `wallet-connect` in client configuration files.)
-At this point Bitcoin Core (mainnet and/or testnet) container(s) could be stopped and counterparty server container restarted.
-If your existing Bitcoin Server allows RPC connections, with proper settings and correct RPC credentials in their configuration files, counterparty (server), counterblock and counterwallet can all use it so that you don't have to run bitcoin or bitcoin-testnet container.
+For example, a user with base setup (Dogecoin Core & Dogeparty Server) could make Dogeparty use existing Dogecoin Core by changing configuration files found under federatednode/config/dogeparty/ (`backend-connect` in Dogeparty server configuration files and `wallet-connect` in client configuration files.)
+At this point Dogecoin Core (mainnet and/or testnet) container(s) could be stopped and dogeparty server container restarted.
+If your existing Dogecoin Server allows RPC connections, with proper settings and correct RPC credentials in their configuration files, dogeparty (server), dogeblock and dogewallet can all use it so that you don't have to run bitcoin or bitcoin-testnet container.

 **Viewing/working with stored data**